melaniebrgr/learning-computer-science/09-science/02-antibody-format-editor/README.md

 ## AC

-- Installable in web application clients
+1. Installable in web application clients
-- Portable to React, Svelte, Vanilla
+2. Portable to React, Svelte, Vanilla
-- Accessible for gov/edu clients
+3. Accessible UI for gov/edu clients
-- Testable for release reliability
+4. Testable for release quality assurance
+5. Extendable for new fragments and fragment rule

 ## PRD